 Founded in Wichita County in 1907, Electra was named after the spoiled daughter of cattle baron W.T.
 Waggoner (according to Texas Monthly, legend has it that Electra once blew $1 million in a single day at Neiman Marcus).

-After the discovery the population grew from 1,000 to 5,000 within months of the discovery.
-But Pruitt explains that the chaos often associated with oil booms was kept to a minimum – because much of the surrounding land had been leased.
+After the oil discovery, Electra’s population grew from 1,000 residents to more than 5,000 within months.
+But Pruitt explained that the chaos often associated with oil booms was kept to a minimum, because much of the surrounding land had been leased.
 Many who rushed to Electra seeking quick profits, just as quickly departed.

-Electra celebrated the centennial of its historic oil discovery with a festival in 2001.
-The Texas legislature proclaimed the community “Pump Jack Capital of Texas” (there are 5,000 pump jacks in a 10-mile radius (see All Pumped Up — Oilfield Technology).
+Electra celebrated the centennial of its oil discovery with a festival in 2011.
+The Texas legislature proclaimed the community “Pump Jack Capital of Texas” — with 5,000 of the counter-balanced pumping units in a 10-mile radius (see All Pumped Up — Oilfield Technology).

-“Oil wealth would build infrastructure, schools, churches, and civic pride in Electra for generations,” explains Mayor Curtis Warner.
-The motto of the chamber of commerce and agriculture’s logo is “Cattle, Crude, and Combines.”
+“Oil wealth would build infrastructure, schools, churches, and civic pride in Electra for generations,” explained Mayor Curtis Warner in 2013, adding that the motto of the chamber of commerce and agriculture’s logo was “Cattle, Crude, and Combines.”

-“Electra’ downtown historic Grand Theatre on Waggoner Street has been a community landmark since 1919.
+“Electra’s downtown historic Grand Theatre on Waggoner Street has been a community landmark since 1919.
 Designed by the Ft.
 Worth architectural firm of Meador and Wolf, it cost $135,000.
-The Grand once host Vaudeville traveling troupes, silent and talking pictures.
+The Grand once hosted Vaudeville traveling troupes, and both silent and talking picture shows.